Ryan Wallace (footballer): Arbroath

 In January 2018, Wallace signed for fellow League One side Arbroath for an undisclosed fee.
 He was named Scottish League One Player of the Month for August 2018, after scoring three goals and assisting five others during the month.
 Wallace was part of the squad that won the League One title in 2018–19, scoring the goal that earned the point needed to clinch the title.

 East Fife

 On 14 May 2019, it was announced that East Fife had agreed a fee with Arbroath for Wallace to return to the club, with the transfer to be completed in the summer of 2019.
 He left the club after three seasons in June 2022 following the Fifers' relegation to Scottish League Two.

 Dumbarton

 Wallace joined fellow Scottish League Two side Dumbarton on a two-year deal on 11 June 2022.
-He scored an 88th-minute winner on his league debut for the club against former side Albion Rovers.
+He scored an 88th-minute winner on his league debut for the club against former side Albion Rovers and finished the season with four goals in 32 appearances.
+The following season he scored the Sons' first goal of the season in a 2-1 victory against Inverness Caledonian Thistle, one of six he would score before announcing his retirement for personal reasons in February 2024.